Georgi-Zahariev/raven-dev-challenge/README.md

 # High-Performance Order Book

 A real-time cryptocurrency order book implementation that connects to Binance WebSocket streams.
 Built for the Raven Developer Challenge.
+YouTube link: https://youtu.be/oGTKVbSRoYY , it shows some basic commands and that my app is working properly from my machine.

 ## Quick Start